pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 ## Week 5 13th - 19th Dec
 Monday - Finished the Programming Langs ABC, what a journey!
 Learned a ton, yet still fill like a could revise some parts, like the one on subtyping.
 One day is freed up now to work on N2T or OSTEP, I think as OSTEP takes so much more time I should probably focus on it.

+Few weeks later...
+##  Week 8 3rd - 9th Jan
+Continued the work on OSSU, haven't logged it in here.
+At the moment I am going through OSTEP and trying to find the to finish the other courses.

 ---